Artash-N/LSTM_Music_Making_Machine/README.md

 We will be using a 2 layer LSTM neural network to create musical responces to tune played by a user on a virtual piano.
 This code is built in python 3.7, and uses Tensorflow and Keras for the model architecture.

 It is reccomended to train this model with a NVIDIA GPU that suppord CUDA for a faster training experience.
-It took 3 - 4 days of training to achieve its full potential, but it will work with just 24 hours to.
+It took 3 - 4 days of training to achieve its full potential on a GTX1080, but it will work with just 24 hours to.

+#

+To train the program, use the train.py file.
+This will create a train checkpoint that you can use in the piano.py program, where pygame will be used to create a virtual piano.
+Once you have finished playing the song, press done for the model to predict a response